"If you don't fly first class, your kids will."

 In the US, we have cultural messaging that each generation is "supposed to do better than their parents."
 If you are a parent of means, and you align with this cultural value, you will feel it is your "duty" as a "good parent" to set your children up for that better life.
 This "obligation" is associated with "being a good parent" or "being a caring, supportive parent."
 These money beliefs and messages are, at their core, emotional, especially if you have adult children who are not supporting themselves financially.

-According to Reed, the systematic drop in spending when people retire is what economists call the "retirement consumption puzzle".
+The systematic drop in spending when people retire is what economists call the "retirement consumption puzzle".
 This is partly out of necessity because people's incomes generally drop by 1/3 at retirement, and partly because people spend less on work-related expenses and save money by cooking lunch at home instead of eating out, for instance.

 Getting professional help to make tough family and money decisions